For International Seminar Graduates Transnational Leadership Seminar (Offered in English)

-Each year, TOLI’s International team organizes a transnational seminar that brings together TOLI alumni from across all European countries where our programs operate.
-To date, these seminars have been held in Poland, Romania, Croatia, Spain, Germany, and online in 2020.
+Each year, TOLI’s International team organizes a Transnational Seminar that brings together TOLI alumni from across all International countries where our programs operate.
+To date, these seminars have been held in Lithuania, Germany, Poland, Romania, Croatia, Spain, Germany, and online in 2020.

 This seminar is organized with assistance from the Conference on Jewish Material Claims Against Germany and supported by the German Federal Ministry of Finance.